tntcannon5000/JumpKing-NEAT/README.md

 # Jump King
- Jump King With Pygame.
+ Jump King With Pygame.\
- Run JumpKing.exe to play
+ Run JumpKing.exe to play\
+ Open JumpKingNEAT.py and run the file to commence NEAT training\
+*Optionally*: you can change the number of levels loaded by changing the value of n_levels when loading the JKGame object in the eval_genomes() function.
  ## Gameplay
   ![image](https://user-images.githubusercontent.com/67669987/92433021-c6033c80-f150-11ea-8b53-2936438f5dba.png)
   ![image](https://user-images.githubusercontent.com/67669987/92433069-de735700-f150-11ea-8a77-0895216d5892.png)